The Beatles' Christmas records: 1967: Christmas Time Is Here Again!

 An elaborate production, Christmas Time Is Here Again! was developed around the concept of several groups auditioning for a BBC radio show.
 The title song, "Christmas Time (Is Here Again)", serves as a refrain throughout the record.
 The Beatles portray a multitude of characters, including game show contestants, aspiring musicians ("Plenty of Jam Jars", by the Ravellers), and actors in a radio drama ("Theatre Hour").
 At the end Lennon reads a poem, "When Christmas Time Is Over."
 This offering was likely a deliberate homage to/continuation of the broadly similar "Craig Torso" specials produced for BBC Radio 1 that same year by the Beatles' friends and collaborators the Bonzo Dog Doo-Dah Band, and also shares much in common with their then-unreleased track "You Know My Name (Look Up the Number)", recorded six months previously.

 While UK fans received a flexi-disc in an elaborate sleeve, North American fans received a postcard similar to that of 1966.
+The cover sleeve was designed by John Lennon, Julian Lennon (Lennon's first son) and Ringo Starr.